slicedlime/seasons/README.md

 This datapack uses experimental world generation features to create seasonal variations of the vanilla biomes.
 Because those features are experimental, the pack is expected to break with every new version of Minecraft.
 It currently works with Minecraft 1.19.3 (and no other known version).
+In specific: it does **not** work with pre-release version of Minecraf 1.19.4.

+This also means that levels with the pack on will show a warning screen for of it using experimental features.

+Never try to upgrade a world using this pack without first checking for a new, compatible version of the pack.

+### Performance

 To keep track of some things like plants buried in snow, the pack uses marker entities.
-This has no performance impact on the client, but may require a somewhat beefy server - or a computer that can handle the load when playing in Singleplayer.
+Because of some inefficiencies in how commands work, it also runs a fair few commands to locate the world height and other necessary functions.
+This means it currently requires a pretty beefy computer to run, which is likely to change in future versions as they will be able to take advantage of new command functionality.

+The pack runs fully on the server side, so if you want to use it in Multiplayer, it will require a beefy server rather than a beefy client computer.
 In multiplayer it also uses a lot of network traffic, so if you're playing in Multiplayer you'll need a very good connection.
-This is likely to improve in future versions.
+This is also likely to improve in future versions.

+### Mods and Packs

 I do **not** recommend using this pack with ReplayMod.
 ReplayMod works by recording network traffic, which means the replay files produced when playing this pack are absolutely enormous.